Dithn/clova-custom-extension-developer-guide/en-KR/Design/Design_Custom_Extension.md

     </tr>
     <tr>
       <td>No words or expressions that affect the functions of Clova</td>
-      <td>The name cannot contain any expressions that affect the functions of Clova.
+      <td>Names that contain any expressions that affect the functions of Clova cannot be used.
         <ul>
           <li>Clova invocation words: "Clova," "Hey Clova," "Hey Sally," "Hey Jessica," "Hey Jjanggu"</li>
           <li>Default Clova skill invocation words: Expressions to execute and invoke basic Clova skills such as "Today's weather" and "News headlines"</li>